thenexthub/Codira/docs/proposals/ObjCInteroperation.rst

 :Authors: John McCall

-I propose some elementary semantics and limitations when exposing Swift code to Objective-C and vice-versa.
+I propose some elementary semantics and limitations when exposing Codira code to Objective-C and vice-versa.

 Dynamism in Objective-C
 =======================